 After completing the online applications, entry level applicants will be notified of a date and time for the written examination.
 The day of examination you will be required to bring a valid state driver's license and a second form of identification, such as a birth certificate or social security card.

-The written examination will be administered the week of October 1, 2019.
+The written examination will be administered on January 11, 2020.

 Physical Agility Test

-A standard physical agility test will be administered the week of October 1, 2019.
+A standard physical agility test will be administered on January 11, 2020.

 1.5 mile run

 One-minute push ups

 Interview and Background Check